Skips

 • Hazardous Waste: A significant rule that is often forgotten is that hazardous waste should not go in a skip.
 It can leak and contaminate other recyclable materials.

-• Appliances: Other items that we find cause great confusion is around electrical items, especially large household items.
+• Appliances: Other items that we find cause great confusion are electrical items, especially large household items.
 Refrigerators, freezers, microwaves & cookers should not go in a skip but instead be brought to a Civic Amenity Site.

-• Oil or paint cans & Tyres
+• Oil or paint cans & tyres

 • Solvents, fuels and batteries